 Database system for Palaeontologists and Biologists

-- Taxon-Based database system for recording data from the literature (indication of taxa at localities of a specified age) or recording of specimens, with the intention to have an information system for the daily work, and to be able to estimate recorded data.
+- PaleoTax is a taxon-based database application for recording data from the literature (indication of taxa at localities of a specified age) or recording of specimens, with the intention to have an information system for the daily work, and to be able to estimate recorded data.
 PaleoTax is an application library independent from Hdb2Win.
 There are other application libraries.

 - Extremely small and compact database kernel which is able to manage also relatively high amounts of data (e.g. > 50,000 indications, 3 million single information units) without getting slowly